Manufacturing technology limits

 Honeycomb formation

-Awning fabrics are sewn in the outward direction so that the tensile stress acts on the warp threads, which are woven more densely than the weft threads.
+Awning fabrics are sewn in the outage direction so that the tensile stress acts on the warp threads, which are woven more densely than the weft threads.

 Depending on the weather conditions and fabric size, this creates a honeycomb effect.
-In unfavourable light or wet conditions - especially if the fabric has been run in wet - this effect is more pronounced.
+Under unfavourable light or wet conditions - especially if the fabric has been run-in wet - this effect is more pronounced.

-The inclination of the fabric should be at least 14° so that rainwater can run off easily.
-This also prevents the formation of water pockets or dirt streaks.
+The inclination of the fabric should be at least 14° so that rainwater can run-off easily.
+This also prevents the formation of water pockets and dirt streaks.

-The honeycomb formation can extend to the centre of the fabric, but has no influence on the quality, function or service life of the fabric.
+The honeycomb formation can extend to the centre of the fabric, but neither influences its quality, function nor service life.

 Visible fabric edges with blended yarns